majroy/HydroTrace/README.md

 # Background
 In order to address several shortcomings with ensuring similitude in examining the output from commercial hydrogen analysers, a modest suite of tools written with freely available Python 3 libraries has been developed to perform basic analyses.
 This consists of several high-level functions that can be accessed directly from interactive Python, as well as a Graphical User Interface (GUI) to use/demonstrate them.

-Analysis requires two data files with the format exemplified, one stemming from a temperature data acquisition device and the second from a Chem Station-type gas chromotographer.
+Analysis requires two data files with the format exemplified, one stemming from a temperature data acquisition device and the second exported from Agilent gas chromotographer data aquisition software, ChemStation.
 HydroTrace has been specifically developed to merge these records along with other experimental settings to provide:

 * Calculate the total hydrogen content;
 * Provide desorbtion versus temperature records; and
 * Enable extentions to batch processing of hydrogren desorbtion curves and modelling efforts.

 # Installation
-Using `pip`, either install directly from the `*.tar.gz` archive available in `/~dist` (potentially for local installations to Anaconda), or from PyPI directly:
+Using `pip`, either install directly from the `*.tar.gz` archive available in `~/dist` (potentially for local installations to Anaconda), or from PyPI directly:
 ~~~
 >pip install HydroTrace
 ~~~